157 Cybersecurity Statistics and Trends [updated 2024]

 6. The global security market value is forecast to reach $424.97 billion in 2030.
 (Fortune Business Insights)

-7. Companies with extensive use of AI and automation security tools contain data breaches 108 faster than a company that doesn’t.
+7. Companies with extensive use of AI and automation security tools cost 2.2 percent less in breach costs.
 (IBM)

 8. Organizations with a zero-trust approach saw average breach costs $1.76 million less than organizations without.
 (IBM)